gagin/food4ai/README.rst

 To-Do and Known Problems
 ------------------------
-- Follows `most specific` approach for .gitignore instead of standard `first-seen`
+- Follows `most specific` approach for .gitignore instead of standard `first-seen`.
+Unclear where it's b/c of the library.
 - main_test fails
+- need to auto-update version number in readme as well